aacebedo/dnsdock/readme.md

 If you also want to let the host machine discover the containers add `nameserver 172.17.42.1` to your `/etc/resolv.conf`.

+#### SELinux and Fedora / RHEL / CentOS

+Mounting docker daemon's unix socket may not work with default configuration on these platforms.
+Please use [selinux-dockersock](https://github.com/dpw/selinux-dockersock) to fix this.
+More information in [#11](https://github.com/tonistiigi/dnsdock/issues/11).

 #### HTTP Server

 For easy overview and manual control dnsdock also includes HTTP server that lets you configure the server using a JSON API.